johnathan-convertino-afrl/BEAR/README.md

-# FPGA baremetal example apps and zero stage bootloader (zeb)
+# BEAR, RISCV baremetal example apps and zero stage bootloader (zebbs)
 ## Currently a RISCV32 only C based set of libraries for baremetal examples.
 Designed to target multiple architectures in the future.
+### Baremetal Examples and Apps for RiscV
 ---

 author: Jay Convertino